paddyodab/gsd-claude-teams/README.md

 That's it.
 The script:
 - Backs up your vanilla GSD install
-- Symlinks the team-adapted version in its place
+- Copies vanilla as a base, then overlays the team-adapted patches on top
 - Installs four team coordination commands
 - Runs a smoke test to verify